 Finally he got what has been the third victory in this test.
 With a 05 final time: 30: 45 and more than 3 minutes I enter Jove and David Dhooge pto complete the podium.

-In post-meta statements he commented: "I am very happy with this victory and returning to the competition, but above all satisfied with the performance during the race, after a month and a half injured by the accident at the Cannes International Triathlon.
+In post-meta statements he commented: "I am very happy with this victory and to be back in the competition, but above all satisfied with the performance during the race, after the month and a half injured by the accident at Cannes International Triathlon.

 It has not been an easy victory, but we have not given up and we have fought to the end.

 Now we will continue preparing the next objectives with a good injection of moral"